customerio/customerio-node/README.md

 # Customer.io NodeJS

-A node client for the Customer.io Journeys [REST API](https://customer.io/docs/api/).
+A node client for the [Customer.io Journeys Track API](https://customer.io/docs/api/track).
 If you're new to Customer.io, we recommend that you integrate with our [Data Pipelines JavaScript client](https://github.com/customerio/cdp-analytics-js) instead.

 ## Alternative Node runtimes